inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 - groupby
 - any kind of transofrmation
-- note: it is recommended to use SQL for joins and groupbys because it is more expressive for complicated conditionality use python - easier to test. <br>
+- note: it is recommended to use SQL for joins and groupbys because it is more expressive for complicated conditionality use python - easier to test. <br><br>

 `Actions` are eager, meaning they are executed right away. <br>
 - show()
 - take()